VizitiuVitalie/RESTful-API-MongoDB/README.md

 ## Features

 - **Create Post**: Users can create a new post by sending a POST request with post data and an optional image.
-- **Read Post**: Users can retrieve all posts or a specific post by sending GET requests to the appropriate endpoints.
+- **Read Post**: Users can retrieve all posts or a specific post by sending a GET requests to the appropriate endpoints.
 - **Update Post**: Users can update an existing post by sending a PUT request with the updated post data.
-- **Delete Post**: Users can delete a post by sending a DELETE request with the post ID.
+- **Delete Post**: Users can delete all posts or a specific post by sending a DELETE request with the post ID.

 ## Installation